 Grade: | Easy (sections with rough surface) |

-The track is short but quite challenging, marked with a grade 4.
-Part of the track is so steep that a ladder structure was installed to help with the descent down to the old West Head army battery.
+Though short, the track is quite challenging and is rated Grade 4.
+One section is so steep that a ladder structure was installed to assist with the descent to the old West Head army battery.

-Once there, you can wander around and see the gun emplacements and battery observation posts from close by.
+Once there, you can explore the site up close and see the gun emplacements and battery observation posts.

 West Head Army Track | |